iProov/android/README.md

 You can then deploy separate APKs to Google Play for each architecture (which is a supported feature of Google Play), or simply restrict your APK to common architectures if you prefer.

-A full discussion of this feature is beyond the scope of this article, please see http://tools.android.com/tech-docs/new-build-system/tips for further information.
+A full discussion of this feature is beyond the scope of this article, please see [the build system documentation](http://tools.android.com/tech-docs/new-build-system/tips) for further information.